 We oppose the relisting of carrageenan on §205.605(a) and believe that the substance should be removed from the National List.
-Carrageenan should be reclassified as a synthetic.
+Carrageenan should be classified as a synthetic, and hence must be removed from §605(a) and considered for §605(b) if it is to remain on the National List.
 As we will explain below, this use does not meet the requirements of the Organic Food Production Act -carrageenan may have adverse effects on the health of consumers, its production results in adverse ecological impacts, there are alternatives to its use, and its use is inconsistent with a system of organic and sustainable production.